mdn/content/files/en-us/web/api/speculation_rules_api/index.md

 - [`Content-Security-Policy`](/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) `'inline-speculation-rules'` value
   - : Used to opt-in to allowing usage of `<script type="speculationrules">` to define speculation rules on the document being fetched.
 - [`Supports-Loading-Mode`](/en-US/docs/Web/HTTP/Headers/Supports-Loading-Mode)
-  - : Set by a destination origin to opt-in to using various higher-risk loading modes.
+  - : Set by a navigation destination site to opt-in to using various higher-risk loading modes.
 For example, cross-origin, same-site prerendering requires a `Supports-Loading-Mode` value of `credentialed-prerender`.

 ## HTML features